queryluke/masseffect-5e-data/data/class-features/omni-shield-1.md

 ---
-id: omni-shield_1
 name: Omni-Shield
+class: sentinel
+level: 3
+subclass: guardian
 ---
-Starting at {{ level }} level, you've mastered the omni-shield.
+Starting at 3rd level, you've mastered the omni-shield.
 As a bonus action, create a large kinetic shield out of your omni-tool that lasts one minute.
 You can end Omni-shield at any point as a free action.

 While Omni-Shield is deployed you cannot use another omni-* melee weapon.
 Instead, gain the following: